7 minute read

 coins and a calculator laying on top of a pension overview document

-Existing clients use our Aceni multichannel communications platform to send automated outbound mail, prompting customers to update personal details without additional resources.
+Existing clients use our Aceni multichannel communications platform to send automated outbound mail, prompting members to update personal details.
+All responses are then quickly and accurately processed, consolidated and supplied back in a digital format to clients for import into their system/s.

-If you want to learn more about how multichannel communications software can support integration with pensions dashboards, please don’t hesitate to contact us.
+If you would like to learn more about how Aceni – our multichannel communications software, can support you with data cleansing and response handling to improve your data quality for connectivity with the Pensions Dashboards ecosystem, please don’t hesitate to contact us.